 As usual, there were some personnel changes between John Barleycorn and the next album.
 The most significant was to lift Jim Capaldi’s ass out from behind the drum kit.
 A talented lyricist and more-than-capable vocalist, his new presence up front helped minimize the perception that Traffic was Steve Winwood and a bunch of other guys.
 To replace Capaldi on the skins, Jim Gordon stepped in to take care of the traditional duties and the Ghanaian percussionist Rebop Kwaku Baah to add different and (at the time) unique textures to the music.

-We hear the results in the opening song, “Hidden Treasures,” a lush tapestry of Levantine and tropical sound imagery enhanced by the novelty of African percussion.
-As an opening song to an album, “Hidden Treasures” breaks the paradigm; this dreamy, languid piece is hardly your classic album opener of the era, a la “Back in the U. S. S. R.” or “Sympathy for the Devil.”
+We hear the results in the opening song, “Hidden Treasure,” a lush tapestry of Levantine and tropical sound imagery enhanced by the novelty of African percussion.
+As an opening song to an album, “Hidden Treasure” breaks the paradigm; this dreamy, languid piece is hardly your classic album opener of the era, a la “Back in the U. S. S. R.” or “Sympathy for the Devil.”

 As if that weren’t enough to shake and shatter your expectations, you can’t even hear the next song begin!